kalsara/Library-system/readme.md

 4. **Community Support**: Large community and extensive documentation
 5. **Simplicity**: mostly reads, and lightweight workloads
 6. **Cost Effective**: Open-source with no licensing fees

+**H2** is used for development and testing for rapid prototyping and easy setup.

 ### Key Assumptions